National Institute of Advanced Manufacturing Technology: Life at NIAMT

-College fests
+College Fests

+Jinks

-Jinks-Pranav is the annual youth cultural cum techno-management festival organised by the Students'Gymkhana committee of NIAMT, held in last of February every year.
+Jinks is the annual youth cultural fest organized by the Students' Gymkhana committee of NIAMT, held in last of February every year since 2008.
 The festival spans three days and comprises more than forty events.
-In Jinks Pranav 2017, the main attraction was Lagori band, DJ Tejas, Tulsi Kumar.
+It also collaborate other technical institutes also in this fest.

+Pranav

+Pranav is the inherent Technological fest.

-Umeed
+Umeed & Kartavya

-Umeed is a social welfare program that aims to help the poor and unfortunate survive the harsh winter by donating them clothes.
+Umeed is a social welfare program, formed by NIAMT students community that aims to help the poor and unfortunate survive the harsh winter by donating them clothes.
 Started in 2015 with the motto "For it is in giving that we receive" by the students of NIAMT, the program helped more than five hundred people of Ranchi in its first edition.
 The year 2016 saw the involvement of another educational institution from Ranchi, Central University of Jharkhand, in this social work.
 The collection and distribution of the clothes is managed by the student from the institutions.
 The cloth collection drive will be starts from mid October and will extend through the month till the first week of November.
 The distribution of the clothes will take place after the collected clothes have been sorted and filtered according to their fitness to be worn.
 On 13 November 2016 the clothes were distributed in various orphanages and old age homes in Ranchi.
 Cultural events for orphaned children on 14 November 2016, on the occasion of Children's day was also held at NIAMT, Ranchi.

+Pranav Priyadarshi Memorial Intra Sports Tournament

+This is the intra college tournament of NIAMT, Ranchi.
+In the past years, games like Badminton, chess, volleyball and football has been added as only cricket was the lead game in the tournament.
+This is generally held in the month of April to help students participate in sports apart from other chores and studies.

+RASHTRIYA EKTA DIWAS

+For the birth anniversary of Iron Man of India, Sardar Vallabhbhai Patel this festival celebrated in the institute as “Rashtriya Ekta Diwas”- “National Unity Day”.

+SADBHAVNA

+Sadbhavana is an annual sports event held at NIAMT, Ranchi.
+The event includes a cricket tournament, football, volleyball, badminton, table tennis, athletics, chess, carrom, and dodge ball.